 It's also a good idea to look out for pets and wildlife during the celebrations to make sure they're properly protected.

-Here are some top tips to ensure you have both a safe and enjoyable time this Bonfire Night.
+Firefighter Amy and her team, from the North Wales Fire and Rescue Service, have some top tips to ensure you have both a safe and enjoyable time this Guy Fawkes Night.

 Many places across the UK have public firework displays which you can attend with your family and friends.

-Not only are these displays pretty impressive, but it's actually a lot safer and better for the environment too!
-Fireworks can release nasty chemicals and smoke into the air that can stay there for days after Bonfire Night.
+Not only are these displays pretty impressive, but it's actually better for the environment too!
+Fireworks can release chemicals and smoke into the air that can stay around for a while after Bonfire Night.

-Big displays cause less harm to the environment than lots of smaller displays in people's gardens - and they can look cooler too!
+Big displays cause less harm to the environment than lots of smaller displays in people's gardens - and can be far more impressive!